 Editor’s note: We’ll be updating this list of the best Amazon Prime originals regularly as new ones are announced.

 One of the most recent original Amazon series could be the best one yet for the Amazon Prime Video service.
 It centers on a woman in New York City in the late 1950s, who decides to become a stand-up comedian after her husband leaves her.
 The show won an Emmy Award in 2018 for Best Comedy Series and its star, Rachel Brosnahan, also won that year for Best Actress in a Comedy series.
 It has also won, or has been nominated for, many other major awards over the past couple of years.

 Even though it’s labeled as a comedy, The Marvelous Mrs. Maisel has a lot of drama as well, as you might expect from its creator Amy Sherman-Palladino, who also created Gilmore Girls.
 It’s also a great look back in time to the late 1950s, where women were just beginning to make themselves known in the workforce.
-The first two seasons of the show are available to stream now, and a third season is on its way, with a planned release in late 2019.
+The first three seasons of the show can be streamed now.

 2. The Man in the High Castle